tarwn/lessthandot-hugo/blogs/content/posts/2009-03-09-scan-network-for-sql-server-instances.md

         Dts.TaskResult = Dts.Results.Success
     End Sub
 ```
 Replace the xx with your own structure.
 There are some things I need to point out with SQLPing 3.0 command line.
 I have problems putting paths in such as C:folderfile.csv.
 I have a posting up on sqlsecurity.com and Chip has made some replies.
-Seeing as the following command works fine I haven&#8217;t pulled SQL Ping 3.0 from this process.
+Seeing as the following command works fine I haven't pulled SQL Ping 3.0 from this process.
 The new version is still a very good tool that based all my tests for stability.
 I thank Chip again for the hard work and offering of SQL Ping to the community.
 If you have problems you can always comment here as well for help or go to the sqlsecurity.com community.

 This is the working command for directory paths other than the root:

-c: sqlping3cl.exe &#8220;-scantype range -startIP 192.168.xx.xx -EndIP 192.168.xx.xx -Output instance\_searchcorporate\_location.csv
+c: sqlping3cl.exe “-scantype range -startIP 192.168.xx.xx -EndIP 192.168.xx.xx -Output instance\_searchcorporate\_location.csv

 Next step in the SSIS package is to edit the second script task.
 This step will validate the file creation by SQL Ping and base the flow for the next step on the existence of the file.